- For Researchers

 American Chemical Society (ACS)

-The agreement gives authors from participating institutions the right to publish their articles in the publisher's fully open access journals and subscription-based journals that offer hybrid open access.
+The agreement gives authors the right to publish their articles in all of the publisher's fully open access journals and hybrid journals.

 Guide for ACS Publications journal manuscript submission